I’m excited to announce we’re in pre-production for “standby” — a short film I’ve written and will be directing.

-He made his film debut in 1981 in Four Friends.
-He is Rep. Donald Blythe on the Netflix series, "House of Cards" and can be seen as Patti LuPone's husband in HBO's "Girls."
-Other recent TV appearances include "Blue Bloods,” “Madam Secretary," and "The Blacklist," and HBO's "The Immortal Life of Henrietta Lacks."
+Film and TV credits include: Four Friends, "House of Cards," "Girls," "Blue Bloods,” “Madam Secretary," "The Blacklist," and "The Immortal Life of Henrietta Lacks."
 He won a 2006 Obie Award for Sustained Excellence in Performance and in 2011 Actors' Equity awarded him the Richard Seff Award.
-He has taught acting at Columbia University and The Scott Freeman Studio.
-He is married to actress Constance Shulman and they have two children, Ephraim and Gus, who are both actors.

 (Glenna, the leading lady)

-Christine has received virtually every Off-Broadway award and her second Tony for her dual "role of a lifetime" in Grey Gardens.
-Other Broadway credits include: 42nd Street (Tony Award), Steel Magnolias, On the Twentieth Century, Camelot, Oklahoma!, Dinner at Eight (Tony nomination), The Best Man and Blithe Spirit.
+Christine received Tonys for her performances in Grey Gardens and 42nd Street.
+Other Broadway appearances include Steel Magnolias, On the Twentieth Century, Camelot, Oklahoma!, and Dinner at Eight (Tony nomination).

-Ms. Ebersole has appeared in numerous concert halls throughout the country including The Kennedy Center, Boston's Symphony Hall and Carnegie Hall.
-She has performed her many critically acclaimed cabaret acts at the Café Carlyle and venues around the country.
-CDs include In Your Dreams, Sunday in New York, Christine Ebersole Sings Noel Coward and Strings Attached.
+Ms. Ebersole has appeared in numerous concert halls including The Kennedy Center, Boston's Symphony Hall and Carnegie Hall.
+She has performed her critically acclaimed cabaret acts at the Café Carlyle and Feinstein’s/54 Below.

 (Tricia, a fellow-standby)